 - Keep to the feedback rules if you say something about it to your supervisor.
 “Thank you for your invitation.
 I see it as a token of friendship on your part.
 However, Facebook is private to me and a little separation between work and private life is important to me. ‘

 - Preferably use humor, do not make it too heavy.

 - Invite him/her to LinkedIn and say that you want to build your business network

-You probably have seen in the above that there is a fine line between going on Facebook with your boss or not answering the request.
-For some people it will have benefits, for others it doesn’t.
+You probably have seen above that there is a fine line between going on Facebook with your boss or not answering the request.
+For some people it will have benefits, for others, it doesn’t.
 I think it mainly depends on your personal relationship with your boss.
 When it is purely business, then leave it that.
 When it is more personal, you can consider his/her friend’s request.
 Share your experience here in the comment boxes.

 I personally would never be friends on Facebook with my boss, even if this would adversely affect our relationship (which of course it should not).
 You need a healthy balance between work and private life.